 But this shall be the covenant that I will make . . .

 Would an infinitely wise and loving God simply create, and then leave His creations clueless as to life's meaning and purpose?
 Of course, He wouldn't!
 Because God is wise and loving beyond mortal comprehension, He has written upon the hearts of all humanity the way to fulfillment, and the way to overcome every challenging issue of life — which is precisely why Solomon penned this proverb:

-Keep thy heart with all diligence; for out of it
+Keep thy heart with all diligence; for

 Keeping one's heart with all diligence means hearing and heeding the subtle yet consistent impressions of the heart; a heart whereon the Lord has written His law—a law that leads to happiness and prosperity.